Filroden/visage/README.md

 ## Roadmap

-* [Short term] Allow blank values to be used for name and path, so that if only token image scale or disposition are changed, the visage retains the default name and path.
+[Short term]

+* None yet.

+[Long term]

-* [Long term] Add the ability to create and use a global directory of visages, so certain effects can be applied quickly to any token (e.g., enlarge/reduce effects).
+* Add the ability to create and use a global directory of visages, so certain effects can be applied quickly to any token (e.g., enlarge/reduce effects).
-* [Long term] Move to ApplicationV2.
+* Move to ApplicationV2.
+* Test module against FoundryVTT v14.

 ## How to Use Visage